-The fuel unit is shipped with its bypass plug not installed, intended for a one-line oil system.
+The fuel unit is shipped ready for a one-line oil system (bypass plug is shipped loose).
 Install the bypass plug only if connecting to a two-line oil system.
 Operating with the plug in place on a one-line system will damage the fuel unit and could lead to oil leakage and fire hazard.